FRAMES & PRODUCTS :

 Has 35-degree rake 1” lower headstock, 3” toptube stretch.
 And curved tubes everywhere.

 A big-tube sportster rigid; 35 degree rake, no stretch and set up to take a 180 rear tyre.
+This one got sold on, first to Sumo from Vintagechop, then to Grub of Blackmarket customs who finished it off.
+Its on the Bikes page.

 The Kawasaki W650 is an unusual, but excellent choice of engine for a chop.